Mihir-D/RoboND-Kinematics-Project/writeup_template.md

 In below image, I have defined DH frames for each joint as per the steps given in the lessons.
 ![alt text][image4]

 Using the image above, I filled up the DH parameter table using [URDF file](./kuka_arm/urdf/kr210.urdf.xacro).
-Below is the DH parameter table:
+I used the guideline in [as mentioned here](./DH_parameters) Below is the DH parameter table:

 **i** | **alpha(i-1)** | **a(i-1)** | **d(i)** | **theta(i)**
 --- | --- | --- | --- | ---